SrgElephant/Schnucks-Coupon-Applier/README.md

 # Schnucks-Coupon-Applier

   This program will apply all of the digital coupons to a Schnucks account.
-Setup assumes Ubuntu as the OS, and consists of:
+Assuming Ubuntu as the OS, and consists of:

-* Python
+* Python Setup

-* CronJob
+* CronJob Setup

 ## Python
   pip is required to install Selenium: